ganzsz/aoc/autofill/README.md

 Jumpstart your Advent of Code experience.
 Automate input downloads and easily create templates for your solutions, so you can focus on solving the challenges.

 ## Setup
+Run `pip install -r requirements.txt` to install python dependencies

-Run `make setup`, this will create the `session.cookie` file, please remember to fill this with your session cookie to auto-download inputs, and add a newline after it, just in case.
+Run `python setup.py`, this will create the `session.cookie` file, please remember to fill this with your session cookie to auto-download inputs, and add a newline after it, just in case.
 To find it on Chrome: right-click, inspect, Application tab, Storage, Cookies, session.
 If your repository is public add the `session.cookie` file to your `.gitignore`